ibm-cloud-docs/account/catalog-add-private.md

   If you're adding your product from a private repository, you can provide a personal access token or you can use a secret.
 Instead of giving users a personal access token, you can give them access to a secret, add the token to a secret, and centrally manage all tokens and access the secret allows.

-  * If you're using a personal access token, select **No** to indicate you aren't using a secret and provide your personal access token.
+  * If you're using a personal access token, select **No** to indicate that you aren't using a secret and provide your personal access token.
   * If you're using a secret, select **Yes** and click **Select from Secrets Manager**.
 Select your service instance, secret group, and secret.
 If you don't see your secret, make sure you're using the correct secret group and service instance.

     The message `No service instance available` might be displayed if you haven't created a secret or if you don't have the correct access to use secrets, even if you have service instances that are created.